Israel – Hungary Tax Treaty

 Several agreements were signed between Israel and Hungary:

-Treaty for the Prevention of Double Taxation between Israel and Hungary
+Convention on the Prevention of Double Taxation Between Israel and Hungary

 Applicability of the MLI